Tag: 1950 Seoul Recapture, 9/22-9/25

 Baptism By Fire (Graphic)

 Arthur Golden recounts his first days in Korea and the fear he experienced when the shooting began.
 He describes the experience of his company moving to set up the perimeter and a rifle company digging in near them.
 He remembers meeting the rifle company's squad leader while digging a foxhole and the following day seeing that soldier’s lifeless body removed.
 He shares as part of their role for the United States Marine Corps 1st Division, they successfully pushed the enemy back.
-Following this success, he remembers they regrouped for the Incheon Landing.
-He describes the retaking of Seoul and moving down to Wonsan following the Incheon Landing.
+Following this success, he recalls regrouping for the Incheon Landing.
+Shortly after the landing, he describes the retaking of Seoul and moving down to Wonsan.

 First Days in Korea